Corvimae/nodecg-cartographer/README.md

 ## Creating Layouts

-Cartographer loads all YAML layouts present at `$NODECG_ROOT/layouts` (by default, this is a `layouts` folder at your NodeCG installation).
-To create a new layout, add a new YAML file  to the `layouts` folder with the following:
+Cartographer loads all YAML layouts present at `$NODECG_ROOT/layouts` (by default, this is a `layouts` folder at your NodeCG installation), as well as any layouts within a `layouts` folder in a Cartographer-enabled bundle.
+To create a new layout, add a new YAML file to a `layouts` folder with the following:

 ```yaml
 name: my-layout